THE QUESTION OF SEXUALLY TRANSMITTED INFECTION

 “Adequate studies to determine the relationship between circumcision and the incidence of venereal disease have not been performed.”
 1

 STI has become epidemic within the United States.
 Our primarily circumcised male population has done little to abate this.
-One could hardly blame our widespread rates of these diseases on the small proportion of intact males within our population.
+One could hardly blame our widespread rates of these infections on the small proportion of intact males within our population.
 Obviously circumcised males are not immune to sexually transmitted infection.
 Other countries which practice male circumcision frequently report similarly high rates of STI.
 According to Morgan:

 “The Middle East, where the men are circumcised, has a venereal disease rate second to none.”
 2